rackerlabs/technical-blog/_posts/2016-05-13-keystone_horizon_nginx_Ubuntu_1604.md

     mkdir /var/www/keystone

 Keystone comes with a python script for interfacing to servers running a wsgi interface.
 Keystone listens on two tcp ports, one for processing admin level requests and one for requests that don't need admin level permissions.
-If you installed keystone from the Ubuntu package tree, this file was not included the the keystone packages.
+If you installed keystone from the Ubuntu operating system package tree, this file was not included the the keystone packages.
 You will need to download it.
 For those having installed OpenStack from source, you will need to just copy the file as shown below.
 One copy will be used to handle requests that need the keystone admin role and the other copy is for non-admin requests.

 To download it use: